The Not So Typical Fitness Blog

 If the thought of a packed gym fills you with dread, you’re not alone.
 Bright lights, loud music, and crowded spaces can be overwhelming; especially for neurodivergent or sensory-sensitive people.
 Learn how to build confidence, reduce overwhelm, and enjoy fitness at your own pace.

-What to Wear to the Gym for the First Time (You Don't Need Expensive Clothes)
+What to Wear to the Gym (You Don't Need Expensive Clothes)

 Prioritise comfort, choose items that make you feel confident, and remember that the most important thing is showing up and taking care of yourself.